apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fed Seen Sticking With Three 2024 Cuts Despite Higher Inflation**
+**The wedge-shaped M1 MacBook Air lives on — at Walmart, for $699**

-You can read more about it [here](https://www.bloomberg.com/news/articles/2024-03-15/fed-seen-sticking-with-three-2024-cuts-despite-higher-inflation).
+You can read more about it [here](https://www.theverge.com/2024/3/15/24101727/apple-m1-macbook-air-laptop-walmart).

 ## Requirements
 - Python 3.8